plp13/Fa-x/README.md

 ------------

 Fa-x is built with cross-browser compatibility in mind, and will eventually work with all modern browsers.
+Support for mobile browsers is also planned.
 However, during this early development phase, I only test it with the latest version of Firefox.

 To build Fa-x, you need to have installed `lessc` (the Less CSS compiler) and GNU `make`.